arafato/alicloud-core-concepts-book/manuscript/securing_your_system.md

 Alibaba Cloud provides 4 different offerings:
 - **Anti-DDoS Basic**

     If your workloads are running on Alicloud you'll get a mitigation capacity of 5 Gpbs fo free.
 Available in any of our 22 cloud regions.
+Note, that there is no SLA on this mitigation capacity.
+It is delivered on a best-effort basis.
+For production workloads we recommend to use any of the below mentioned service tiers.

 - **Anti-DDoS Pro**